Safeguarding is everybody’s responsibility.

 Surrey Cricket Centre George Abbot School Woodruff Avenue BURPHAM, Guildford Surrey GU1 1XX | Monday 12 May 2025 6:30-9:30pm | https://booking.ecb.co.uk/ykPxDD |

-NEW SAFEGUARDING COURSES FOR 2025
+SAFEGUARDING COURSES FOR 2025

 some updated info from the Safeguarding team at The Cricket Regulator